-Your readers’ attention spans get shorter every year, according to The Guardian.
-That means that you need to deliver infographics that grab their emotions – and their attention.
+Your readers’ attention spans are evolving to become more selective every year, according to Prezi.
+That means that you need to deliver infographics that grab their emotions — and their attention.
 In this section, I’ll show you the best ways to come up with topics that inspire them to read further.

-Basically, it’s all about the research – and here’s where you look:
+Basically, it’s all about the research — and here’s where you need to look:

 2. Evergreen topics: Some topics never die.
-Year in and year out, you see them in forums, Facebook pages, Twitter streams, LinkedIn groups and other platforms.
-Find one of these and you have a great topic for an infographic.
+Year in and year out, you see them in forums, Facebook pages, Twitter streams, LinkedIn groups, and other platforms.
+Find one of these, and you’ll have a great topic for an infographic.

 See if you can spot which of the ideas below is evergreen and which is a trend: